JacButt/Fractional-Queues/README.md

 # Fractional-Queues
 The files presented are codes used in analysis for the paper "Queuing models with Mittag-Leffler inter-event times" (See the link https://doi.org/10.1007/s13540-023-00161-4).
 The code deals with different models for a single server queue with first-in-first-out discipline where the service/arrival times are distributed according to Mittag-Leffler distributions, which are modelled using the "MittagLeffleR" package in R (See the link https://strakaps.github.io/MittagLeffleR/index.html).

 The File "GG1.R" is used in Model 3 of the paper, where the service times and arrival times are given by separate sequences of i.i.d Mittag-Leffler random variables.
 The code provides a direct simulation of the queue, and at the end the queue length is plotted as a function of time.

-Other variables of interest
+The file "InverseSub.R" is used to plot the trajectory of the inverse stable subordinator with respect to time.